 What is the difference between mental health and emotional health?

-Mental health is about how you think, process information, and cope with daily life.
-Emotional health is about how well you recognize and manage your feelings.
-They are connected but not the same thing.
+Mental health is about how you think, process information, and handle daily life.
+Emotional health is about how well you recognize, understand, and manage your feelings.
+They're closely connected, but they're not the same thing.

 Can you have good mental health but poor emotional health?

-What are the warning signs of poor mental health?
+What are the signs of a mental health problem?

 What are the warning signs of poor emotional health?